 A couple of years ago I got busy fixing a flat tire on my lawn tractor, and the job took much longer than it needed to.
-I endured more anguish than necessary during the task, and I wasted money, all because I forgot something my grandfather taught me almost 50 years ago.
+I endured more anguish than necessary during the task, and I wasted money, all because I forgot something my grandfather taught me almost 50 years earlier.

 “The first thing you always do, Steve, is get some air into the tire to see if the valve is leaking.”
 He unscrewed the valve cap, inflated the tire a bit with a hand pump, put some spit on his index finger, daubed it on the open end of the valve, then waited.
 “If the valve is leaking, you’ll get little bubbles of spit showing up”, he explained.
 Sure enough, bubbles formed.

 Grandpa was the kind of guy who kept little things on hand so repairs could be done without going to the store.
 This included new valve stems and the kind of metal valve cap with a little wrench on top for removing and replacing valve stems.
 He took the old valve out, put the new valve in, pumped up the tire and checked again for bubbles.

 I’ve fixed dozens of tires since that day back in the 1970s, and I usually remember to check the valves first.
 That said, it’s easy to overlook this step because a leaky valve isn’t usually the problem.
 More often than not it’s a puncture or a leak where a tubeless tire meets the steel rim.
 Over the decades I might have seen only one or two bad valves out of dozens of flat tires.

 When I discovered the flat tire on my lawn tractor a week after topping up the pressure to the recommended max of 10 psi, I immediately bought a replacement tube from a great little local shop in town ($30).
 When Saturday rolled around, after I got my newsletter out for the week, I jacked up the tractor, removed the wheel, then started wrestling the tire off the rim with tire irons.
 A new tube installed in record time was my plan.
-I had that “Saturday-get-it-done” attitude going.
-The back tires on this lawn tractor were originally tubeless, so the tire was reluctant to come off the rim because it’s made to form an air-tight seal.
+I had that “Saturday-get-it-done” attitude going on.
+The back tires on this lawn tractor were originally tubeless, so the tire was reluctant to come off the rim because it’s made to form an air-tight seal without a tube.
 I’d repaired this particular tire before, installing a tube to solve a recurring bead leak problem some years ago.
 Yanking the old tube out was easier when I removed the old valve stem to let all the air out, but getting the new tube in was more difficult.
 It was quite thick and beefy, and more reluctant to go in place than it should have been since I didn’t bother breaking the bead on the inside face of the tire.
 It’s not an easy thing to do, breaking the bead on a tubeless tire, but I should have done it.

 I looked at the old tube lying beside the war zone I’d just created with tools lying everywhere.
 Should I put the valve back in and see where the old tube is leaking?
 A new tube is all the way in town 12 miles away, the shop was closed until Monday, but maybe I can patch the old one.
 Should I wait to get a new tube?
 That would be the high-quality thing to do, but I was curious.
 Where was the leak anyway?
 I really should know so I can check the tire closely in that spot to see if there’s a nail or something sharp involved.

 I screwed the old valve back in the old tube, inflated it enough to make it firm, then went over to an outside water tap.
 There was no hissing sound of leaking air, but usually running water over a faulty tube is enough to show where a small puncture is.
 Not this time.
 No bubbles just from flowing water, though there had to be a leak somewhere.
 The tire did go flat in a week, after all.
-That’s what made me think of the cattle watering trough I’d just got working earlier in the day for this coming grazing season.
+That’s what made me think of the cattle watering trough I’d just got working earlier in the day for the coming grazing season.
 It was 300 yards to the south and full of water.
 Submerging the tube would show the leak for sure, but who wants to walk that far when you’re feeling impatient and much less than pleased about how a job is going?
 Sometimes the right thing to do doesn’t feel like the right thing to do.

 I put it under the water specifically and looked closely.
-There were no streams of bubbles coming from the submerged valve, but something was happening with the little silver zone of air trapped in the tip of the valve underwater.
+There were no streams of bubbles coming from the submerged valve either, but something was happening with the little silver zone of air trapped in the tip of the valve underwater.
 It was getting larger.
-It took about 5 seconds of submerging before a bubble broke free and rose to the top.
+It took about 5 seconds of submerging before a single bubble broke free and rose to the top.
 Another 5 seconds and another bubble.
 More time, more bubbles.
 I’d forgotten Grandpa’s lesson and it cost me a couple of hours of less-than-fun work and a $30 tube.
-How easily we forget sometimes.
+How easily we forget the important things sometimes.

-Back home from the water trough, with a new valve installed in the tube, a little air showed no leaking of the valve.
+Back home from the water trough, with a new valve installed in the old tube, a little air showed no leaking of the valve.
 What time and trouble I could have saved myself if I’d checked that valve.
 I decided I needed to pop the tire off the rim on the far side this time so I’d have an easier time getting the old tube.
 I should have done this before, but enthusiasm had turned to impatience earlier on.
 I wasn’t going to let this happen again.
 The best way I’ve found to break the bead of a tire without special equipment is to lay the tire on its side on the ground under something heavy, put the base of a jack on the side of the tire where it meets the rim, then pump the jack up.
 The pressure on the sidewall of the tire eventually pushes it away from the steel rim, giving a lot more room to stuff the tube in place properly.
-It takes a surprising amount of pressure to do break the bead, even on a small tire.
+It takes a surprising amount of pressure to break a tubeless tire bead, even on a small tire.

 If I’d remembered Grandpa’s advice about valve leaks, I would have had the whole flat tire thing fixed in about 5 minutes instead of a lot longer.
 That’s how long it took me to find a new valve, install it, and pump the tire up to pressure.
-My Saturday-get-it-down rhythm would have been unbroken if only I’d remembered to do the right job in the right order.
+My “Saturday-get-it-done” rhythm would have been unbroken if only I’d remembered to do the right job in the right order.
 That’s my old Swisher mower below, with a sound tire holding air.

 Everyday, on every project you tackle, each job is made up of many little decisions about quality.
 And I mean little.
 Do I shift that stud slightly more in line with the plate before nailing it home or go as-is?
 Do I take the time to sand that table top by hand in the direction of the wood grain as a final step before finishing, or let things go after just a power sanding?
-Do I climb out from under my vehicle to put some thread-sealing liquid on the drain plug just to be sure it won’t leak or vibrate out?
-Each decision is small, but as practical, hands-on people, they set the trajectory of our lives.
+Do I climb out from under my vehicle to put some thread-sealing liquid on the oil drain plug just to be sure it won’t leak or vibrate out?
+Each of these decisions is small, but as practical, hands-on people, they set the trajectory of our lives.
 And yes, some decisions are so small we forget to make them.
 Like putting a little spit on the end of a tire valve before getting out the tire-fixing tools.